STARK FoundationSTARK Foundation

 Children at a Bachpan program

 Bachpanis our work with children in government schools and slum areas around Bikaner.
-The format is intentionally flexible — summer learning camps in govt schools, weekend workshops, study-kit drives, distribution drives, Children's Day events.
+The format is intentionally flexible: summer learning camps in govt schools, weekend workshops, study-kit drives, and Children's Day events.

-The flagship initiative under this banner is Adhigam — a summer learning camp launched in 2023 across 4 government schools, now running an expanded second edition.
+The flagship initiative is Adhigam, a summer learning camp launched in 2023 across 4 government schools, now running an expanded second edition.

-The thesis: kids in govt schools often don't need a replacement system; they need an extra month of structured exposure with people who've done what they want to do.
-Adhigam pairs school timetables with mentorship and creative workshops.
+The thesis: kids in govt schools don't need a replacement system; they need an extra month of structured exposure with people who've done what they want to do.

 STARK FOUNDATION | PAGE 05